 Seems like kudu hunting more exciting than this has not been discovered yet.

 Best kudu hunting caliber

 Mkulu African Hunting Safaris suggests the following as the best calibers for hunting kudu in South Africa:

 - 300 Win Mag

 A good quality 2 – 12 X 50 gun scope should be sufficient for hunting kudu in South Africa.
 This is as a result of a wide zoom range and a long eye relief which will allow for greater flexibility to view the target quicker.

 Average shooting distance

-The average expected shooting distance when hunting Kudu in South Africa is 80 to 180 yards depending on the terrain you are hunting in.
-Another consideration is what time of the year you decide to hunt kudu.
+The average expected shooting distance when hunting kudu in South Africa is 80 to 180 yards.
+In contrast to the wide-open terrain of the central interior of the country, shot distance can also be influenced by the terrain you are hunting in.
+Hunting in the bushveld will certainly have shorter shooting distances as a result of denser vegetation.
+Another consideration determining shooting distance is the time of year you decide to hunt kudu.

 Quartering to shot